RJvH/dapr-workshop/docs/assignment-7.md

 ## Goal

-In this assignment we will swap the DAPR secrets component
+In this assignment we will swap the Dapr secrets component

 After this assignment we know
-- how to swap a DAPR component without changing the application code
+- how to swap a Dapr component without changing the application code

 ## Steps